 Another voiceover line was "Dear God, please don't let this happen to me, 'cause I don't think I could handle suicide."
 The actor, Jeremy Applegate, committed suicide in 2000.

 Wag The Dog concerns a sleazy President of the US who starts an entirely fake war in the Balkans to divert attention from a sex scandal.
-Shortly after it was released, President Clinton was impeached for lying under oath about his sexual escapades, and then went to war in the Balkans.
+Shortly after it was released, President Bill Clinton was impeached for lying under oath about his sexual escapades with Monica Lewinsky, and then went to war in the Balkans.

 Anyone who had been listening to or watching the news at the time knew we'd been gearing up for action in the Balkans for months.